ECCO Country Member Profiles: Croatia

 - Has your country been involved in a fellow exchange through ECCO?

-Yes, and this has to become a part of regular training for young specialists.
+Yes, fellow exchange is now a part of the regular training for young specialists.

 What are your main areas of research interest?